 This REC film series is a mix of crime, drama, thriller, and horror, directed by Pedro Almodóvar.
 The plot circles a person with a mental illness who kidnaps women and prisoners after being released to get married.

-With Antonio Banderas as the lead actor, this Spanish crime drama film showcases Spain’s early success in the horror genre.
+This Spanish crime drama film, starring Antonio Banderas, showcases Spain’s early success in the horror genre.

 The first two movies are standout entries in the found-footage genre.
-But the later installments take different narrative and stylistic paths.
+However, the later installments take different narrative and stylistic paths.

 If you enjoy horror films, these movies can be a thrilling way to enhance your Spanish language skills.